 Dr. Kellie Corley Bio

-Dr. Kellie Corley is the co-owner and Chief Financial and Operating Officer of Single Story, Inc. She taught second and fourth grade for six years before moving into school leadership.
+Dr. Kellie Corley is the co-owner and Chief Financial and Operating Officer of Single Story, Inc. She is also a SEED facilitator and diversity curriculum specialist.
+Kellie taught second and fourth grade for six years before moving into school leadership.
 After receiving her Master of Arts in Teaching, Kellie began her doctoral studies with a focus on urban leadership.
 While in her program, Kellie worked first as an assistant principal for two years before taking on headship of a K-8 school in the Bronzeville community of Chicago.
 While serving as a Head of School, Kellie completed her program in record time.
 Her dissertation focused on an analytical study of demoralized and underachieving schools and how to rebuild the instructional capacity of those communities through strengthened pedagogy and social/emotional achievement.